5 stars

 Intra-Company Transferee Work Visa (ICT)

 This visa works best for entrepreneurs who already have an existing business abroad and want to run an affiliate or new business in Canada.
-This visa allows business owners to relocate to Canada and establish a new business in Canada.
+This visa allows business owners to relocate to Canada and establish a new business in Canada, highlighting the importance of business ownership in the process.
 Entrepreneurs who would like to pursue the ICT work visa must incorporate their company in Canada and provide a detailed business plan that includes financial forecasts and a hiring plan.
 Their existing business also must have been in operation in another country for at least 12 months.
 If these conditions are fulfilled, a 1-year work permit may be granted to work in Canada.
 The initial ICT work permits can be extended for 5-6 years provided that the foreign entrepreneur meets the following conditions:

 Advantages of the ICT Program:

-- No requirement to relocate to Canada on a full-time basis (e.g. business owners can divide working hours between offices in Canada and foreign company);
+• No requirement to relocate to Canada on a full-time basis (e.g. business owners can divide working hours between offices in Canada and foreign companies);

 Disadvantages of the ICT Program: